Frequently Asked Dental Questions – Kittanning, PA

-Hygiene visits allow for removal of hardened tartar in areas where your brushing and flossing hasn't reached.
+Hygiene visits allow for the removal of hardened tartar in areas where your brushing and flossing hasn't reached.
 Cleanings go a long way toward preventing tooth decay, gum disease, and the entire cascade of events that follow these problems.
-During checkups, we evaluate existing restorative/cosmetic work and screens for hidden concerns, such as bite problems and oral cancer.
+During checkups, we evaluate existing restorative/cosmetic work and screen for hidden concerns, such as bite problems and oral cancer.

 How does Dr. Voller keep up on all of the current techniques and materials?

 Dr. Voller pursues the latest dental research, technology, techniques, and materials.
 He subscribes to industry journals, devotes considerable time consulting with other industry leaders by reading and posting clinical information on an international dental experts' site.
 Dr. Voller also devotes significant time to continuing education from some of the most renowned institutions.
 He enjoys the hands-on experience he receives with some of the modern masters of dentistry.
 Dr. Voller’s articles have been published in more than a dozen dental journals, and he is a frequent lecturer, teacher, and mentor to fellow dental professionals.

 My gums bleed when I brush my teeth.
 Should I be concerned?